practicalli/clojure/docs/clojure-cli/hotload-libraries.md

 [practicalli/clojure-webapp-hotload-libraries](https://github.com/practicalli/clojure-webapp-hotload-libraries) is an example project that uses REPL driven development and hot loading of libraries to build a very simple web server using http-kit and hiccup.

 !!!
 WARNING "Add-libs is an experimental feature"
-    The `add-libs` function is regarded as an experimental feature of `clojure.tools.deps.alpha` library and is currently part of the [add-libs3 branch](https://github.com/clojure/tools.deps.alpha/tree/add-lib3).
-The add-libs implementation and function signature may change in future.
+    The `add-libs` function is regarded as an experimental feature and is only available in the [add-libs3 branch](https://github.com/clojure/tools.deps.alpha/tree/add-lib3) of the now deprecated `clojure.tools.deps.alpha` library.
+The add-libs implementation and function signature may change before it is packaged into a release feature (although the function hasn't changes significantly in the last year).

+    [clojure/tools.deps](https://github.com/clojure/tools.deps) is the official library, although this does not (yet) include `add-libs`

 ## add-libs dependency